Skip to content

 What Support is Available for Feeling Overwhelmed?

 Feeling overwhelmed doesn’t have to continue and there are ways to overcome or reduce these feelings.
-If you are starting to feel overwhelmed, it might be necessary to seek help.
+If you are starting to feel overwhelmed, it might be necessary to seek help before it begins to impact your mental and physical health, especially if you are feeling anxious, low or exhausted.

-If you are having suicidal thoughts, you should get urgent help now.
+If you are experiencing suicidal thoughts, get urgent help now.

 Self-refer today